-Born in 1972, Brooklyn Native, Beatles-obsessed child.
-Tries piano, drums and guitar, then picks up the bass at age 12 under the spell of the Mount Rushmore of British Rock (Paul McCartney, John Entwistle, John Paul Jones & Jack Bruce) and the bass-heavy radio pop of the early 80s (White Lines, Every Time You Go Away, Borderline, Wanna Be Startin’ Something).
+John Paul Montagna was born on April 18, 1972.
+A proud Brooklyn Native and Beatles-obsessed child, he was musically precocious.
+After trying his hand at piano, drums and guitar, he picked up the bass guitar at age 12 under the spell of the Mount Rushmore of British Rock (Paul McCartney, John Entwistle, John Paul Jones & Jack Bruce) and the bass-heavy radio pop of the early 80s ("White Lines," "Every Time You Go Away," "Borderline," "Wanna Be Startin’ Somethin'").

-Berklee College Of Music in Boston, eats sleeps and breathes bass, plays on everyone’s recording sessions and in everyone’s recitals.
-Joins a band, 12 Strung Gypsy, with fellow Berklee students; they released a CD, Trial By Fire,” in 1993 (when making your own CD was kind of a big deal).
-JM turns 21, joins the workforce via the Irish pub circuit in Boston and Cape Cod, learns how to control a crowd of drunk sports fans using only 4 strings and an attitude.
+At Berklee College Of Music in Boston John ate, slept and breathed bass, playing on everyone’s recording sessions and in everyone’s recitals.
+He also joined a band, 12 Strung Gypsy, with fellow Berklee students; they released a CD, Trial By Fire, in 1993 (when making your own CD was a big deal).
+At age 21 he entered the workforce (aka the Irish pub circuit) in Boston and Cape Cod, learning how to control a crowd of drunk Boston hipsters with 4 strings and an attitude.

-Jams with guitarist Godfrey Townsend (ex-John Entwistle Band) in 2002.
-Godfrey, drummer Steve Murphy, keyboardist Manny Focarazzo and JM are hired by legendary producer/engineer/recording artist Alan Parsons in 2003, and spend the next seven years touring the world and elsewhere as the Alan Parsons Live Project.
-APLP boys also work as house band on many “Hippiefest” and “Happy Together” tours, backing dozens of legendary artists: Todd Rundgren, Micky Dolenz, The Turtles (featuring Flo & Eddie), Chuck Negron (ex-Three Dog Night), Mark Farner (ex-Grand Funk), Mitch Ryder, Denny Laine (ex-Wings), The Cowsills, Felix Cavalerie (ex-Rascals), and others.
+A key professional moment for John occurred in 2002 when he jammed with guitarist Godfrey Townsend (ex-John Entwistle Band).
+Soon after, Godfrey, drummer Steve Murphy, keyboardist Manny Focarazzo and John were recruited by legendary producer/engineer/recording artist Alan Parsons, and the "Alan Parsons Live Project" toured the world and elsewhere from 2003-2010.
+The APLP rhythm section also played many high-profile gigs in NYC as the Godfrey Townsend Band, and toured as the house band on many “Hippiefest” and “Happy Together” tours backing the likes of Todd Rundgren, Micky Dolenz (ex-Monkees), The Turtles (featuring Flo & Eddie), Denny Laine (ex-Wings), Mark Farner (ex-Grand Funk), Mitch Ryder, The Cowsills, Felix Cavalerie (ex-Rascals), and others,